alexsykes8/raytracer/README.md

 #### Multi-threading

 Multi-threading was implemented to allow parallel threads to process lines of the image simultaneously.
 This is enabled with the `--parallel` flag.
 If OpenMP is not available on the system, the program will run with a single thread, so the system should be portable.
+As an example of the speed-up achievable with this feature, the image in the `HDR Backgrounds` section took 80.6859 seconds to render with multi-threading, and 698.221 seconds without.

 #### Filetype conversion